2023 — Sound Art

 Residency location: Digital

 Based in Hangzhou, China.
 Jing-Adel Wang is a sound studies scholar, art anthropologist, curator and practitioner in sound art.
 She holds a Ph.D. in Interdisciplinary Arts and a MA in Communication Studies both from Ohio University (U.S.).
 She was a visiting professor at MIT anthropology, a visiting scholar at the School of Creative Media at the City University of Hong Kong.
 She is currently an associate professor of sound studies at Zhejiang University.
-She is also the founder of the Sound Lab at College and Media and International Culture at Zhejiang University.
+She is also the founder of the Sound Lab at College of Media and International Culture at Zhejiang University.

 Academically, she is the author of the book Half Sound, Half Philosophy: Aesthetics, Politics, and History of China’s Sound Art, Sound and Affect: an anthropology of China’s sound practice.
 She has published articles that explore the field of sound, music and culture in academic journals including Social Science Research, Leonardo, Leonardo Music Journal, Journal of Popular Music Studies, and Organised Sound, Representations.